esqu1/SpringAPCSProj/README.md

 Brandon put in collision sound effects for the edges of the board as well as prisms.
 Metal bricks now have a special sound effect.

 6/13/15<br />
-Ignore the commit made by "XWilliamY", that was a commit made while working on William Yang's laptop.
+Ignore the commit made by "XWilliamY", that was a commit made while working on William Yang's laptop.<br />
-Brandon added 5 levels to the game, as well as a life counter to the board.
+Brandon added 5 levels to the game, as well as a life counter to the board.<br />
 Brandon also added more sound effects to the game, including a "Hey!
-Listen!" sound to Mr. K bricks.
+Listen!" sound to Mr. K bricks. <br />